 It’s also important to consider practical factors such as location, availability, and cost.
 Lastly, a good therapist should make you feel heard, respected, and comfortable throughout the process, fostering a therapeutic relationship that supports your healing journey.

 At MGS Physiotherapy, we’re dedicated to offering personalised manual therapy treatments designed for your unique needs.
-To discover the benefits of manual therapy, please contact us today for further information.
+To discover the benefits of manual therapy, please contact us today for further information or make an appointment today.